wgmyers/anti-social/README.md

 A browser extension aimed at increasing human happiness by blocking social media sites.

-It's now available to install [here](https://addons.mozilla.org/en-GB/firefox/addon/anti-social-blocker/)
+It's now available to install from [addons.mozilla.org](https://addons.mozilla.org/en-GB/firefox/addon/anti-social-blocker/).

 ### What does it do?